Guidelines for Toll-Free Numbers

 Adding a call to action (such as a coupon code to an informational text) may place the message in the promotional category.

 Promotional content is not allowed on toll-free numbers.

 Consumer opt-in and opt-out functionality is enforced at the network level via the STOP and UNSTOP keywords.
 This functionality cannot be disabled for service providers or message senders.

 NETWORK MSG: You replied with the word "STOP," which blocks all texts sent from this number.
 Text back "UNSTOP" to receive messages again.

 A consumer can opt back in at any time to receive messages by texting the keyword “UNSTOP” to the sender’s phone number.
 The keyword is not case-sensitive and triggers an opt-in only when sent as a single word with no punctuation or leading spaces (any trailing spaces are trimmed).
 If the consumer uses the opt-in keyword within a sentence, an opt-in is not triggered.

 Example opt-in message text:

 NETWORK MSG: You have replied "unstop" and will begin receiving messages again from this number.

-Phishing, spam, illegal and unwanted illicit content is prohibited: message content that deceives or threatens consumers, including phishing, is not permitted.
+Message content that deceives or threatens consumers, including phishing, is not permitted.
+(Phishing is the practice of sending messages that appear to come from reputable companies, but in fact trick consumers into revealing personal information, such as passwords and credit card numbers.)
 Even if a consumer consents to receive messages, the messages must not be deceptive; TCPA compliance alone does not satisfy this condition.

-Any messages that constitute fraud or scam which involves wrongful or criminal deception intended to result in financial or personal gain are prohibited.
+Messages that constitute fraud or scam or that involves wrongful or criminal deception intended to result in financial or personal gain are prohibited.